 The weight limit for this ride is 220 lb/100 kg, please enquire if you are an experienced rider exceeding this weight.

-On the arrival day accommodation is in a hotel 35 minutes the airport to facilitate differing arrival times.
-You will take a taxi shuttle from the airport on arrival payable on site (please check with your consultant for a price).
-Accommodation is comfortable with double rooms and en suite bathrooms.
+On the arrival day accommodation is in a hotel 35 minutes from the airport to facilitate differing arrival times.
+You will take a taxi shuttle from the airport on arrival payable on-site (please check with your consultant for a price).
+Accommodation is comfortable with double rooms and en-suite bathrooms.
 The hotel has a swimming pool and is situated in the small town of Chiapas del Corso.
 WIFI is available.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.

 Please note that it is your responsibility to ensure you have the correct documentation in place for your trip.
 If Visa’s are required the requirements can change from year to year depending on diplomatic relations.
 Please request information from the appropriate Consulate in your home country.
 Unicorn Trails will assist with any questions you have or supply any necessary supporting documents as required by the consulate on request.

 At the time of going to print visas are not required for UK passport holders, check www.fco.gov.uk or call on 0207 008 0232/0233 for up to date travel advice.

 In Mexico City the UK high commission is at Rio Lerma 71, Col Cuauhtemoc, 06500 Mexico City, Rio Lerma 71,Col Cuauhtémoc ,06500 México City.
 Tel: (52) (55) 5242 8500 Fax: (52) (55) 5242 8517.